-Commands: 1 Commands for outing and 1 command for the basic position
+Commands: 1 Commands for outing and 1 command for the basic position stick hits are to be applied during the drive).

-After a guarding phase of approx. 5 seconds, the helper attacks the dog.
-The dog must defend itself without the influence of the handler by explosive and powerful strike with a firm and calm grip.
-The dog is to be pressured in the drive with stick threats by the helper.
-Particular attention must be paid to the dog's self-assurance, power, and a full, calm grip.
-Two stick hits are to be applied during the drive.
 At the order of the judge, the helper stops the drive and pressure.
 After the helper has locked up, the transition phase must be displayed for approximately 1 sec after the helper has stopped.
 After the transition phase, the dog must release (out).
 The handler can give a command for the out in an appropriate time (1-3 seconds) on their own, additional commands to out will be directed by the judge.
 During and after the release (out) the helper has to stand still.
 After out the dog must guard the helper with powerful, attentive, showing confidence with high dominance.